adambowen/adambowen.github.io/_posts/2017-01-18-Refactoring.md

 our changes won't take a working system and break it, so we shouldn't be making the change.
-The only refactoring we can do in this case is to _add tests_ since adding tests cannot change the behaviour (assuming your test and production code is separated
+The only refactoring we can do in this case is to _add tests_ since adding tests cannot change the behaviour (assuming your test and production code are separated
 - if not then you have problems my rambling is not going to help you with!).

 ### Why refactor?